jcornaz/miop/README.md

 Reactive operator collection for coroutines channels.

 ## Status
-The API design of this proejct is based on `kotlinx.coroutines`' channels API design.
+The API design of this project is based on `kotlinx.coroutines`' channels API design.
 So this project has to be considered experimental as long as channels API remains experimental in `kotlinx.coroutines`.

 Moving to a stable version won't be considered before `kotlinx.coroutines` channels' API become stable.